List of Agents of S.H.I.E.L.D. characters: Hive

 Hive is a parasite who can connect with and control the minds of other Inhumans and feed off of or possess humans.
-He was among the first of its kind.
-Originally called "Alveus", he's now referred to as "Hive".
-Created by the Kree from a Mayan hunter (portrayed by Jason Glover) to lead their Inhuman army against mankind, Hive ultimately incited a rebellion, uniting humans and Inhumans to drive the Kree from Earth.
-Soon, a faction of Hive's followers who feared his power banished him through a portal to the planet Maveth, where he destroyed an entire civilization over centuries.
-He eventually only survived on human sacrifices sent through the portal by followers, and their descendants, still loyal to him—Hydra.
-Hive escapes back through the portal in modern times by possessing the body of Grant Ward.
-He retains the memories of all the bodies he has inhabited, including now Hydra leader Gideon Malick's brother Nathaniel, and punishes Gideon for causing Nathaniel's sacrifice by murdering his daughter Stephanie, before taking control of Johnson, who Ward was in love with, and using her to kill Gideon.
+Among the first of his kind, he was originally called "Alveus".
+Created by the Kree from a Mayan hunter (portrayed by Jason Glover) to lead their Inhuman army against mankind, Hive incited a rebellion, uniting humans and Inhumans to drive the Kree from Earth.
+Soon, a faction of Hive's followers who feared his power banished him through a portal to the planet Maveth, where he destroyed a civilization over centuries.
+He eventually only survived on human sacrifices sent through the portal by followers, and their descendants, still loyal to him: Hydra.
+Hive escapes through the portal in modern times by possessing the body of Grant Ward.
+He retains the memories of all the bodies he has inhabited, including now Hydra leader Gideon Malick's brother Nathaniel, and punishes Gideon for causing Nathaniel's sacrifice by murdering his daughter Stephanie, before taking control of Johnson, with whom Ward was in love, and using her to kill Gideon.
 Hive then takes steps to recreate the original Kree experiment that made him, planning to use a warhead to spread a pathogen around the world and transform all humans into Primitive Inhumans.
 He is destroyed when S.H.I.E.L.D. traps him in a quinjet with the warhead and detonates it in space.

 Based on the Hive, "a genetic experiment created by Hydra" in the Secret Warriors comic, Hive possesses the corpses of first Will Daniels and then Grant Ward in the show, with Dillon Casey and Brett Dalton portraying the reanimated bodies, respectively.
 Jason Glover briefly appears as Hive's original human form, while Dalton portrays Hive's true, CGI-created Inhuman form through motion capture.
-On having Hive possess Ward's body, Whedon explained that Ward has "been the baddie for a while and I thought it was a nice way to escalate this character....there’s still memories in there.
-So there’s still an aspect of the man we came to love to hate in there, but we wanted to give it some extra juice and we wanted to give Brett one more challenge where he has to change his character."
+On having Hive possess Ward's body, Whedon explained that Ward has "been the baddie for a while and I thought it was a nice way to escalate this character....there's still memories in there.
+So there's still an aspect of the man we came to love to hate in there, but we wanted to give it some extra juice and we wanted to give Brett one more challenge where he has to change his character."